 Photo credit (lead image): Marike Herselman Photography

-To read about and see all of all Dominique’s food and wine-inspired travel stories and experiences, you can visit her amazing blog.
+To see of all Dominique’s travel stories and experiences, you can visit her amazing blog.
 Or follow her on Facebook, Twitter or Instagram.

 Thank you very much, Dominique, for appearing in this South African guest travel segment.
 Until the next one… happy writing and reading, everyone!